leaningtech/labs/src/content/blog/dragon-court.md

 ## Why revive it?

-The game was no longer playable, both because Java Applet support was removed from browsers, and that the original creator was no longer interested in maintaining Dragon Court due to various reasons.
-Sadly it became abandonware.

-While there have been other efforts to bring back Dragon Court in some form, they were either based on an older version of the client source, missing the server source, or were remakes based on fan memories.
-[CheerpJ](/cheerpj3) was the perfect solution to bring back the original game binary, and to continue development of the game.

 I grew up playing online browser games like Dragon Court because my parents would send me to the public library on weekends hoping I would immerse myself with books.
 I would instead use the library computers to find and play online games.
 I also brought this habit to my school computers during weekdays and
 Dragon Court was one of the few games that were not blocked at school.
 Dragon Court, I would say, had one of the earliest "energy" systems that we see in Facebook/mobile free to play games.
 That game loop was serious about getting me in a daily habit of signing in and I was hooked!

+The original Dragon Court is no longer playable, both because Java Applet support was removed from browsers, and that the original creator was no longer interested in maintaining it.
+Sadly, it became abandonware.

+While there have been other efforts to bring back Dragon Court in some form, they were either based on an older version of the client source, missing the server source, or were remakes based on fan memories.

+[CheerpJ](/cheerpj3) was the perfect solution to make Dragon Court run in the browser again, and to continue development of the game.
+CheerpJ is a Java Virtual Machine that runs in the browser, and is able to run applets from a .jar binary file.

 ## Early steps